rehmanab/topica/README.md

 }
 ```

-To run in DOcker, then run the following command from the src/ directory:
+To run in Docker, then run the following command from the src/ directory:
 ```bash
 docker build -f Topica.Web\Dockerfile -t topica.web:latest .
 ```